nima-tf/tiles-website/README.md

 ## Roadmap

-### Features

-- [x] Authentication setup
-- [x] Dashboard layout
-- [x] Setup chatGPT conversation page
-- [ ] Setup chatGPT code completion page
-    - [ ] Page layout
-    - [ ] API setup
-- [ ] Setup Dall-E image generation
-    - [ ] Page layout
-    - [ ] API setup

-### Technical Debt

-- [ ] When on Landing page and already signed in, the sign in/up buttons need to properly disapear
-- [ ] In the Conversation page, the entered question needs proper spacing
-- [ ] In the Conversation page, avatar and text in the conversation cards need proper alignment

 See the [project board](https://github.com/users/nima-tf/projects/2/views/1) for a full list of tasks for known bugs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>